MiniDuncan/SPARKED/README.md

 Controls:
 Move - WASD/Arrow Keys (Left Stick on Controller)
-Jump - Space Bar (A on controller)
+Jump - Space Bar (Xbox - A, PS - X on controller) Pause - ESC (Start Button on controller)

 Assets used:
 Models, Music and SFX were supplied by James Doyle